 - Custom Data Management: See the list of custom data sent to Batch from the SDK or your servers, using the Custom Data API, and disable specific attributes/events.

 - Custom Audiences Management: Create, edit or delete custom audiences.

 - In-App Themes Management: Create, edit or delete themes you can use in your In-App campaigns.

 - Debug Tools: Access the debug tool to see the data attached to specific IDs, test your integration, review the IDs targeted with the Transactional API or see if an install is in a user journey.

-- GDPR Manager: Request data removal or data access for a specific ID.
+- Privacy Center: Request data removal or data access for a specific ID.

 - Labels Management: Create, edit or delete a label you can attach to a push or an In-App campaign.